manoa-grindz/manoa-grindz.github.io/index.md

 ![](images/browse.png)
 <br />
 <br />
 Manoa Grindz allows you to create your own profile once you are logged in with your UH account.
-By clicking the icon to the left of the login/logout button, you can create a profile by entering your name and selecting your different food preferences from the drop-down menu.
+By clicking the icon to the left of the logout button, you can create a profile by entering your name and selecting your different food preferences from the drop-down menu.
 You can also add a picture to your profile or even write a short bio about yourself:
 <br />
 <br />
 ![](images/login.png)